Optical Activity of Solids from First Principles: Theory

 Inserting Eq.~(\ref{eq:eight}) into Eq.~(\ref{eq:three}) and differentiating the asymmetric part with respect to \textbf{q}, we finally obtain the optical activity tensor

 where $f_\sigma = f_\sigma(\mathbf{q}=0)$ and

 The double primes denote the imaginary part.
-The first two terms \textit{B} and \textit{C} in the summand of Eq.~(\ref{eq:ten}) are the magnetic dipole and electric quadrupole contributions, respectively, while the last term \textit{D} is the band dispersion term which contains only the electric dipoles as in the multipole expansion. $g=\omega_\sigma/(\omega-\omega_\sigma+\imath \eta)$ and $h=g^2/\omega_\sigma$ are spectral functions.
+The first two terms \textit{B} and \textit{C} in the summand of Eq.~(\ref{eq:ten}) are the magnetic dipole and electric quadrupole contributions, respectively, while the last term \textit{D} is the band dispersion term which contains only the electric dipoles as in the multipole expansion. $g=\omega_\sigma/(\omega-\omega_\sigma+i \eta)$ is spectral function.
 Again, for finite systems, the band dispersion term is zero and Eq.~(\ref{eq:ten}) reduces to the formula for molecules.

 In general, the optical activity tensor has nine independent elements due to the antisymmetric relation $\gamma_{ijl} = -\gamma_{jil}$~\cite{Landau1984}.
 The nine elements can be rearranged into a second-rank axial tensor, the so-called gyration tensor $G_{ij}$